Saak (film): Plot

 The film revolves around the love story of Fauji Karam Singh and Chann Kaur.
-They both want to marry each other but the Chann’s father detests the idea of marrying his daughter to a soldier owing to previous martyr of his brother in law and the plight of his widowed sister.
+They want to get married but the Chann’s father detests the idea of marrying his daughter to a soldier owing to previous martyr of his brother in law and the plight of his widowed sister.
 However the couple marry and hoodwink the girl’s sire and the entire village by framing a secret mission story.
 When the big revelation happens, the war has already started and Karam decides to leave for the country’s sake.
 Chann’s father decides that her vidai will only take place when Karam returns.
-It is shown that he has gone missing and doesn't return but later it is revealed that he us alive and happily brings his bride home.
+It is shown that he has gone missing and doesn't return but later it is revealed that he is alive and happily brings his bride home.